Sunday 30 September 2018

 Susan Toy - Website

-This novels not too bad either (so I've been told)
+This novel is not too bad either (so I've been told)

 Deep in the wilderness of the Peruvian Andes lies a monument hidden for centuries.
 Who were the builders?
 Why was it abandoned?
 What secrets does it reveal?